Åmli Municipality: Geography

-Åmli is located in northern Agder county.
-It is bordered on the north by Fyresdal and Nissedal municipalities (in Telemark county), on the east by Vegårshei municipality, on the south by Froland municipality, and on the west by Bygland municipality.
+Åmli Municipality is located in northern Agder county.
+It is bordered on the north by Fyresdal Municipality and Nissedal Municipality (in Telemark county), on the east by Vegårshei Municipality, on the south by Froland Municipality, and on the west by Bygland Municipality.

 The most densely populated area is around the municipal center of Åmli, which lies on the banks of the river Nidelva.
 The village has about 682 residents (in 2017).
 Side valleys which join the main valley include Gjøvdal and Tovdal.
 The rivers Nidelva and Tovdalselva flow through the valleys.

 In the southern part of the municipality the Sørlandsbanen railway line passes through the area, stopping at the Nelaug Station.
 The largest villages in Åmli include Dølemo, Nelaug, Hillestad, and Askland.
 The rest of the population is scattered among the valleys.

 The Åmli hills are wooded and typically range from 700 to 800 m above sea level.
-At 930 m, the highest point is Trongedalsfjell, which lies between the Tovdal and Gjøvdal valleys.
+The highest point in the municipality is the 929.27 m tall mountain Trongedalsnuten which lies between the Tovdal and Gjøvdal valleys.
 Several lakes are located in Åmli including Måvatn, Nasvatn, and Nelaug.

 There are several protected areas, for instance, the Årdalen nature reserve, bordering on the Rukkevatn nature reserve, and the Furubuhei marsh reserve, provide approximately 43 km2 of nature reserves.

 Climate

-Situated inland in Agder, Nelaug in Åmli has a humid continental climate or temperate oceanic climate, depending on winter threshold used (0 C or -3 C. The all-time high is 32 C set 10 August 1975, a month with 8 days above 30 C. The warmest month on record is July 2018 with mean 20.8 C. The all-time low is -35 C recorded 10 February 1966.
+Situated inland in Agder county, Nelaug has a humid continental climate or temperate oceanic climate, depending on winter threshold used (0 C or -3 C. The all-time high is 32 C set 10 August 1975, a month with 8 days above 30 C. The warmest month on record is July 2018 with mean 20.8 C. The all-time low is -35 C recorded 10 February 1966.